 - Roll tightly from one side to the other, keeping it nice and tight the whole time.

-- Once in a long roll, cut in half once using floss or a sharp knife (I prefer using floss to cut it).
+- Once in a long roll, cut into 9 rolls using floss or a sharp knife (I prefer using floss to cut it).
 Place rolls into greased baking dish.
 You can use a 9×11 dish, a 9×13 dish, or a large round cake pan.

-- Once preheated, bake rolls for 25-30 minutes or until slightly golden.
+- Turn oven to 350F and bake rolls for 25-30 minutes or until slightly golden.

-- While baking, prepare frosting by blending all of the ingredients together with a hand mixer or a food processor.
+- While baking, prepare frosting by blending all of the ingredients together with a hand mixer.